-Additional recordkeeping requirements for a fixed roof tank equipped with an internal floating roof are included in Section 3.2.4. of this Guidance Module.
+Additional recordkeeping requirements for a tank inside an enclosure system vented to an enclosed combustion device are included in Section 3.2.4. of this Guidance Module.

 4.2.6 Reporting requirements [40 CFR 264.1090 (b)]

 If the closed-vent system or control device is operated for 24 hours or longer in non-compliance with the applicable operating values defined in 40 CFR 264.1035(c)(4), the owner or operator must submit a semi-annual report to the Regional Administrator which details each occurrence.
 The report must include the EPA identification number, facility name and address, an explanation of why the control device could not be returned to compliance within 24 hours, and actions taken to correct the noncompliance.
 The report must be signed and dated by an authorized representative of the owner or operator.